Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/drawpixel.md

 ---
-title: tft_espi::drawpixel
+title: TFT_eSPI::drawPixel
 ---

 ## Description

 Push a single pixel at an arbitrary position or draw a pixel blended with the screen or bg pixel colour.

 ## Signature